drostlab/philentropy/README.md

-This scientific method allows us to infer natural patterns and enables us to understand the world around us. _Mathematics_ is the abstract framework in which we encode the patterns that we already learned from nature and _Statistics_ summarizes the framework which aims to quantify the uncertainty of these patterns.
+This scientific method allows us to infer natural patterns and enables us to understand the world around us. _Mathematics_ is the abstract framework in which we encode the patterns that we already learned from nature and _Statistics_ summarizes the framework aiming to quantify the uncertainty of these patterns.
 In statistics natural patterns are described in form of probability distributions which either follow a fixed pattern (parametric distributions) or more dynamic patterns (non-parametric distributions).

 The `philentropy` package implements fundamental distance and similarity measures to quantify distances between probability density functions.
 In this regard, it aims to provide a framework for comparing natural patterns in a statistical notation.

-This project is born out of my passion for statistics and I hope that it will be useful to the people who share this passion with me.
+This project is born out of my passion for statistics and I hope that it will be useful to the people who share it with me.

 ### Installation